NeuroCompLab-psu/SpikingBERT/README.md

 (2) modules/snn_modules.py : SNNBERTSpikingLIFFuncMultiLayer class contains the spiking operations inside the model.
 The neuron dynamics and spike generation are all part of this class.
 The model is operated for Tconv time steps as described in the paper.\
 (3) modules/snnide_bert_multilayer_modules.py : SNNIDEBERTSpikingMultiLayerModule contains code for efficient training using the method described in the paper.\
 (4) modules/snn_bert_modules.py : Code for individual components specified in the paper and appendix.\
-(5) transformer: This folder contains code specific to BERT (modelling, utilities, optimizer, etc.).
+(5) transformer: This folder contains code specific to BERT (modeling, utilities, optimizer, etc.).

 ## Table of important hyper-params and  command line arguments.